mozilla/remote-settings/README.rst

 **Integration Tests**

 You need Docker and ``docker-compose``.
+Ensure `buildkit <https://docs.docker.com/develop/develop-images/build_enhancements/>`_ is enabled on your Docker engine.
 The simplest way to test that all is working as expected is to run:

 .. code-block:: shell

-    export DOCKER_BUILDKIT=1 # or add to your shell's profile export COMPOSE_DOCKER_CLI_BUILD=1 # or add to your shell's profile make run-kinto
+    make run-kinto
     make integration-test